mattermost/docs/source/install/enterprise-install-upgrade.rst

 .. note::

   * If you're using Mattermost in a managed environment, such as GitLab Omnibus, and want to start an Enterprise Edition trial, you can use this tool.
-However if you plan to upgrade permanently and scale your production environment, we strongly recommend installing a new standalone server and following the appropriate `migration process </onboard/migrating-to-mattermost.html>`_.
+However if you plan to upgrade permanently and scale your production environment, we strongly recommend installing a new standalone server and following the appropriate :doc:`migration process </onboard/migrating-to-mattermost>`.
   * If you're using a modified version of Mattermost, using this tool will overwrite your changes and replace them with the official Enterprise Edition binary.
-  * For versions prior to v5.27, please follow `these upgrade instructions </upgrade/upgrading-mattermost-server.html#upgrading-team-edition-to-enterprise-edition>`_.
+  * For versions prior to v5.27, please follow :ref:`these upgrade instructions <upgrade/upgrading-mattermost-server:upgrading team edition to enterprise edition>`.

 Navigate to **Product menu > System Console > Edition and License** and select **Upgrade to Enterprise Edition**.